stephengold/LbjExamples/README.md

 + using Bash or Fish or PowerShell or Zsh: `./gradlew clean`
 + using Windows Command Prompt: `.\gradlew clean`

-Note:  these commands will delete any downloaded native libraries.

 [adoptium]: https://adoptium.net/releases.html "Adoptium Project"
 [antora]: https://antora.org/ "Antora documentation-site generator"